 - 14.27 The East of Lutterworth SDA and the North West of Market Harborough SDA are both outside the 800m walking catchment of an existing community centre or village hall.
 New provision will therefore be needed in these housing developments. - 14.28 By contrast, almost all of the Scraptoft SDA is within an 800m walking catchment of either or both the new Scraptoft Community Hub and Scraptoft Village Hall.
 These two facilities are complementary in nature so each has a different "offer" for the community.
 Both currently have spare capacity.
 The Community Hub is not yet fully constructed and will have provided a meeting room and kitchen.
 As this is a new facility, it is good quality.
-The Village Hall is an old building requiring major refurbishment including improved disabled access and kitchen.
-It is therefore recommended that off-site contributions towards the existing facilities should be sought, rather than providing a new community Hub and Village Hall.
+The Village Hall is an old building requiring some refurbishment including improved disabled access and kitchen. - 14.29 Local Plan Policy SC1 allows for a community facility to be constructed as part of the development and agreement will be sought with the developer of the SDA whether this is feasible or sustainable as a standalone facility or in conjunction with the school site.
+If neither feasible or sustainable an off site contribution should be sought for facilities in Scraptoft, Thurnby or Bushby. - 14.30 Recognising the constraints for expansion of either the Scraptoft Village Hall and further expansion of the Scraptoft Community Hub (post phase 2) it may be necessary for construction of a new purpose built facility within the settlements of Scraptoft, Thurnby and Bushby to meet the needs of the growing community. - 14.31 It is therefore recommended that off-site contributions towards the existing facilities or newly constructed facilities within Scraptoft, Thurnby or Bushby should be sought.